Who is Steph?

 Some Photos

-Being a kid was a blast.
-Mountains, eating dirt, petting geese, teaching my sister to escape her crib, living in Israel, building lego towers, putting barrettes in my dad's hair, fishing with my grandpa, playing with guns, climbing rocks, climbing trees, eating more dirt, teaparties with cats, backpacking with my parents, the gameboy phase, suffocating in outhouses, hiking with cousins, .....
+Being a kid was an absolute blast—mountains, eating dirt, petting geese, teaching my sister to escape her crib, living in Israel, building Lego towers, putting barrettes in my dad’s hair, fishing with my grandpa, playing with toy guns, climbing rocks and trees, eating even more dirt, hosting tea parties with cats, backpacking with my parents, the Game Boy phase, suffocating in outhouses, hiking with cousins… and so much more.

-Mountain adventure has always been a part of my life.
-My parents met while backpacking in the Olympic Mountains in the summer of 1974, got married within a year, and proceeded to spend much of the 70s and early 80s trekking around Washington's rugged ranges.
-I was born in May 1983, and less than three months later they took me on my first overnight (and international!) backpacking trip near Mt.
-Temple, BC; I was eaten alive by bugs, but reportedly I had a smile on my face the entire time.
-My first real alpine climb was at the age of 11, when my parents and I climbed Overhanging Tower in the Wind River Range of Wyoming.
+Mountains have been woven into my life from the very beginning.
+My parents met while backpacking in the Olympic Mountains in the summer of 1974, married within a year, and spent much of the late ’70s and early ’80s exploring Washington’s rugged ranges.
+I was born in May 1983, and before I was three months old, they whisked me off on my first overnight (and international!) backpacking trip near Mt.
+Temple, BC.
+I was eaten alive by bugs, but reportedly grinned the whole time.
+At age 11, I completed my first true alpine climb with my parents—Overhanging Tower in Wyoming’s Wind River Range.

 Publications